If you’re scraping the web, you’ve likely seen how it has benefited your business. However, as of 2026, the legal landscape has shifted dramatically.

 In January 2023, Meta initiated a lawsuit against Bright Data, alleging that it had illegally extracted data from Meta’s Facebook and Instagram platforms.
 Interestingly, Bright Data contested Meta’s claims about its data scraping rights, leading both parties to court.

-The court ruled in favor of Bright Data, determining that there was insufficient evidence to prove that Bright Data had scraped non-public data or accessed data while logged into user accounts.
-Meta decided to drop the remaining claims against Bright Data in February 2024.3
+The court ruled in favor of Bright Data, finding insufficient evidence to show that Bright Data had scraped nonpublic data or accessed data while logged into user accounts.
+In February 2024, Meta decided to drop the remaining claims against Bright Data.5

 X Corp., formerly Twitter vs Bright Data